 Located in the heart of New England, the city continually plays host to countless favored events, such as sporting events and concerts by nationally acclaimed artists at the DCU Center.
-With Shrewsbury Street's fine dining and fun restaurants, Highland Street's hangouts, Water Street's entertainment district, Lake Quinsigamond's crew races, the Hanover Theatre, and a downtown undergoing a \$1 Billion makeover...Worcester is on the move.
+With Shrewsbury Street's fine dining and fun restaurants, Highland Street's hangouts, Water Street's entertainment district, Lake Quinsigamond's crew races, the Hanover Theatre, Polar Park (home of the Worcester Red Sox or "WooSox"), and a downtown undergoing a \$1 Billion makeover...Worcester is on the move.